 This is very concerning given the limited amount of space on ROWs and the potential safety hazards that could accompany this free for all.
 In addition, there is no recourse for us to prohibit a wireless company pole from being installed in an unsafe manner or to have a pole removed to make room for electric poles to be relocated or constructed since no local authority would regulate the wireless poles.

 We would like your feedback on this legislation.
-You can find the bill - see page 32, lines 786 – 793.
+You can find the bill here- see page 32, lines 786 – 793.
 Please let me know your thoughts.